BohdanKushnerov/react-web-messenger/README.md

 - **Simple and intuitive interface:** User-friendly and easy-to-use interface.
 - **React:** Implemented using the React library for efficient state management of components.

-## Requirements

-Before getting started, make sure you have:

-- Node.js
-- npm or Yarn

-## Installation

 ### Messenger Features: